 - Fan shape distribution for increased occupancy comfort.

 - Unique fast fixing of removable underplates that prevent any sagging even on long beam lengths of 3.6m.

 - Various different perforation patterns available for removable underplates.

 - Multiple manifold variants to enable reduced chilled (and LTHW, if applicable) water mass flow rates to be facilitated for increased energy efficiencies.

-- Provides indoor climate accordance with BS EN ISO 7730.
+- Provides indoor climate in accordance with BS EN ISO 7730.